tim-dombrowski/bitcoin-miningstocks-project/R Notebook/README.md

            to=Sys.Date())
 ```

+    ## Warning: BTC-USD contains missing values.
+Some functions will not work if
+    ## objects contain missing values in the middle of the series.
+Consider using
+    ## na.omit(), na.approx(), na.fill(), etc to remove or replace them.

 Next, we will convert the daily price data to monthly series using the
 `to.monthly()` function from the xts package.
 Although there could be
 some interesting analysis at the daily frequency, the monthly data will